openAgile/CommitStream.Web/doc/planning.md

 # Summary

 > Using a version control system is the most ubiquitous agile development practice, with 80% of organizations reporting this behavior (SD Times 2011 survey).
-CommitStream leverages this behavior to deliver relevant, timely, and well-summarized reports directly to managers and executives.
-This helps teams see progress, respond to impediments, and react to change on a daily basis.
+CommitStream leverages this behavior to deliver relevant, timely, and well-summarized reports directly to all stakeholders: developers, testers, managers, and executives alike.
+This empowers organizations to see progress, respond to impediments, and react to change on a daily basis.

 CommitStream is an open source application that allows software developers, managers, and other stakeholders stay on the same page about what software is changing, why it's changing, and how frequently it's changing.
 It helps everyone stay focued on what they do best while strengthening an organization's ability to react to change.